 Post-doc in statistics, (NHLBI funded) Behavioral Medicine Research Program, University of Miami

-Prospective Memory (memory for future actions) - Information processing in prospective memory - Adult aging and prospective memory - Childhood development of prospective memory - Social-cognitive and motivational factors in prospective memory - Individual differences in prospective memory - The intention superiority effect- Cognitive Aging - Goals and aging - Knowledge about cognitive aging prospective memory and aging-Critical thinking
+Prospective Memory (memory for future actions) - Information processing in prospective memory - Adult aging and prospective memory - Childhood development of prospective memory - Social-cognitive and motivational factors in prospective memory - Individual differences in prospective memory - The intention superiority effect- Implementation intentions and other strategies - Cognitive Aging - Goals and aging - Knowledge about cognitive aging prospective memory and aging-Critical thinking

 General Psychology (Psyc 1000)